COVID Relief

 Ration support in rural Tamil Nadu

-Ration distribution recommences in May 2021 for tribal communities, traditional performing artists, daily wage earners whose livelihoods have suffered a strong setback with the second wave of COVID 19.Donate Now
+Ration distribution recommenced in May 2021, targeting tribal communities, traditional performing artists, and daily wage earners whose livelihoods had been severely affected by the second wave of COVID-19.

 Card image cap